app-dev-II/til/_posts/2021-04-16-Photogram-Industrial-Notes.md

    - When do I need to reference `foreign_key` or `inverse_of`
    - Do I just use `inverse_of: 'author'` to reference phots in user model?
    - What does `index: true` in db migration do?
 What is the consequnce of having one but not using it?
-   - Useful migration tip `rails g migration AddPhotorsCountToUsers photos_count:integer`
+   - Useful migration tip `rails g migration AddPhotosCountToUsers photos_count:integer`
  - Steps in creating application
    - Create model/resources
    - Generate business logic: direct and indirect associations